TOMORROW, THE WORLD!

 Mike Frame (Fredric March) is bringing his orphan nephew to America.
 The child, Emil Bruckner (Skippy Homeier) is twelve-year-old but already dangerous unbeknownst to his American family.
 Emil is a devoted Nazi (I figure Hitler Youth), forever spouting off against the cesspool that is America.
 His first horrifying moment is when he tells his family he was "forced to sit next to a big fat Jew", and it only goes downhill from there.

-He is convinced he is a spy for The Fuhrer here in America, attempts to recruit and shape up his fellow classmates is informs Mike's fiancée Leona Richards upon learning she is Jewish, "that is regrettable".
-He looked happy when one of his cousin Pat's (Joan Carroll) friends was a Charlie Lee, but his joy was short-lived when he found that Charlie was not Japanese but Chinese.
+He is convinced he is a spy for The Fuhrer here in America, attempts to recruit and shape up his fellow classmates is informing Mike's fiancée Leona Richards upon learning she is Jewish, "that is regrettable".
+He looked happy when one of his cousin Pat's (Joan Carroll) friends was an Asian named Charlie Lee, but his joy was short-lived when he found that Charlie was not Japanese but Chinese.

 Emil, snobbish, excessively formal and arrogant, makes life pretty hard to impossible for everyone around him, leading to among other things trying to turn his spinster aunt Jesse (Agnes Moorehead) against this "unholy matrimony", an attempt on Pat's life, Mike going homicidal on a child and a manhunt consisting of three tween boys.
 It is only Leona's genuine concern for the child inside the Baby Stormtrooper (give or take a slap or two) and Pat's only pleas that Mike thinks maybe our Aryan Child may be redeemable.